ayamir/nvimdots/README.md

 Your root directory need a `go.mod` and your `.go` file need to be created first.
 Then LSP will autostart when you edit `.go` file next time.

+5. Copilot setup

+Make sure your github account is signed up for [copilot](https://copilot.github.com/).

+Then use `Copilot setup` command to setup.

 <a id="credit"></a>